Build a Thriving Support Team and Department from Scratch

 Battling with slow or unhelpful tools is a costly waste of your support team’s time and energy that would be much more usefully spent helping customers.
-However, customer service tools are often low on the priority list for companies who have limited budgets.
-Keep in mind that having the tools you need can make a big impact on your team and your customers.
+However, customer service tools are often low on the priority list for companies that have limited budgets.

-Your help desk tool is your primary platform for customer conversations.
-Choose this one the most carefully, because it is the tool you will use the most, second only to your product.
+Your customer service software is your primary platform for customer conversations.
+This is the tool you will use the most, so select it with the most care.

-If you’re not answering support questions yourself, it can be easy to underestimate the value of a tool that creates a smooth workflow for your team.
-Be sure to involve the people who will be using the help desk and get their input.
+If you’re not regularly answering customer questions yourself, it is easy to underestimate the value of a smooth workflow and a pleasant, efficient tool.
+Be sure to involve the people who will be using the help desk and weight their input accordingly.

-2. What are your “nice to have” features?
+- What are your “nice to have” features versus necessary features?
 Try to differentiate between the “it would be nice if” features and the “everything will break if it does not do this” features.
 It’s far better to pick a tool that does the essentials really well than one with more features that your team struggles to use.

-Even a small improvement in usability, performance and functionality can make a huge difference when you multiply them by all the hours your customer service team will be using them.
+Even a small improvement in usability, performance, and functionality can make a huge difference when you multiply them by all the hours your support team will be using them.

 Internal tools and systems

 Have you ever walked around to the back entrance of a fancy store?
-Suddenly the sleek design and beautiful lighting is replaced with overflowing skip bins and exhausted employees sneaking a quick cigarette.
+Suddenly the sleek design and beautiful lighting is replaced with overflowing trash bins and exhausted employees sneaking a quick cigarette.

 Software tools built in-house are often the back alleys of a company, given little attention or effort and built by people hurrying to get back to the “fun” work.

 Customer service teams are often heavily dependent on internal systems like custom database searches, configuration pages, and logging systems to access customer information, fix issues, and report back to the company.